Resident doctor rate card – 2002 terms and conditions for doctors working in Wales, NI and Scotland

 What you will learn from this guide

-This guidance outlines the circumstances in which junior doctors working on the 2002 contract (namely all doctors in training in Wales, Northern Ireland, and Scotland, and a very small number remaining in England) are able to refuse non-contractual work if the rate of pay is regarded as insufficient.
+This guidance outlines the circumstances in which resident doctors working on the 2002 contract (in Wales, Northern Ireland, and Scotland) are able to refuse non-contractual work if the rate of pay is regarded as insufficient.
 It sets out what the BMA considers appropriate rates for this work, and how you can refuse non-contractual work if you regard the rate offered as inadequate.

 It also explains circumstances in which you may be contractually obliged to perform additional work under your substantive contract to cover for short term and unforeseeable absence of colleagues.

-This guide is for doctors in training working under the 2002 terms and conditions of service.
+This guide is for doctors in training working under the 2002 terms and conditions of service working in Wales, Northern Ireland and Scotland.
 Doctors working as clinical fellows or in similar roles in Wales, Northern Ireland or Scotland may also find this guidance useful for considering their own circumstances; however, they should first ensure they understand any additional or different contractual stipulations contained in their own contract.

 Cover for occasional brief absences where practicable